kamranayub/kamranayub.github.io/input/posts/2020-05-23-building-excalibur-docs-typedoc-gatsby.md

 Gatsby uses a GraphQL-based sourcing architecture where you can add any kind of "source" of data--this could be Wordpress, the GitHub API, or basically _any_ external piece of data you wanted.
 These source plugins take the data from one place and _transform_ it into GraphQL nodes that Gatsby can understand and make available to your pages statically.
 This makes Gatsby incredibly versatile and customizable using a consistent architecture.

 Gatsby also has the idea of _transformers_.
 Transformers take input, usually an Abstract Syntax Tree (AST) and run it through processors that make changes.
-For example, there's [gatsby-transformer-remark]([https://www.gatsbyjs.org/packages/gatsby-transformer-remark/](https://www.gatsbyjs.org/packages/gatsby-transformer-remark/) that takes Markdown AST and adds Remark Markdown support.
+For example, there's [gatsby-transformer-remark]([https://www.gatsbyjs.org/packages/gatsby-transformer-remark/](https://www.gatsbyjs.org/packages/gatsby-transformer-remark/)) that takes Markdown AST and parses it using Remark.

+Using a combination of _sources_ and _transformers_ you can basically take a transform one source of data into whatever you want as the output.

+##
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgyOTk3ODc1LC02NzkxNzkxMl19
+eyJoaXN0b3J5IjpbMzA0NDAxNDUxLC02NzkxNzkxMl19
 -->